sarco3t/openapi-mcp-generator/README.md

 # Run in stdio mode
 npm start

-# Run in web server mode (if generated with --transport=web)
+# Run in web server mode
 npm run start:web

+# Run in StreamableHTTP mode
+npm run start:http
 ```

+### Testing Web-Based Servers

+For web and StreamableHTTP transports, a browser-based test client is automatically generated:

+1. Start the server using the appropriate command
+2. Open your browser to `http://localhost:<port>`
+3. Use the test client to interact with your MCP server

 ---

 ## ⚠️ Requirements

-- Node.js v18 or later
+- Node.js v20 or later

 ---